gertv/scripts/readme.md

 * `bump` is a simple script that updates POM files to a given version
 * `bundles-vote` will generate a set of commands for testing a set of Apache ServiceMix bundles
+* `count-bundles-releases` to ease the quarterly task of counting the amount of bundle releases
-* `detab` walks over a Maven source tree and replaces all the TABs with 4 spaces
+* `detab` walks over a Maven source tree and replaces all the TABs with 4 spaces £ `find-broken-manifest` looks for JAR files with an invalid MANIFEST.MF file
 * `fix-version-conflict` fixes single-line `<version/>` merge conflicts in POMs
 * `git-init-apache` is a script to init Apache git repositories for git-svn usage
 * `git-setup-apache` is a script to clone a writable Apache git repository and properly set up the user information
 * `kill-karaf` kills all running Apache Karaf/ServiceMix instances
 * `kit` is just a stupid helper to quickly extract an assembly tarball - using this with `alias kit='. /path/to/kit'` to ensure you automatically end up in the installation directory.
 * `mvn-settings` allows switching between multiple Apache Maven settings.xml files, useful when switching between customer environments